GoC-Spending/goc-spending-website-v1/site/content/methodology/index.md

 ### Natural language processing to normalize vendor names

-The vendor normalization table was [created manually], and based on the largest vendors in the dataset.
-There are %uniqueVendorNamesInCombinedDataset% unique vendor name entries in the combined dataset, and only %vendorMatchingTableRows% normalization entries included in the vendor normalization table.
+The vendor normalization table was [created manually](#vendor-name-normalization), and based on the largest vendors in the dataset.
+There are {{< vars uniqueVendorNamesInCombinedDataset >}} unique vendor name entries in the combined dataset, and only {{< vars vendorMatchingTableRows >}} normalization entries included in the vendor normalization table.
 Natural language processing tools could be used to more effectively group together these entries, which would improve the aggregate statistics for the “long tail” of smaller vendors in particular.

 ### Automatic determination of vendor industry